mrraghur/pinry/README.md

 - Unable to push gifs through the scraper pipeline
 - Clean exit to code if unable to download image(scrapeGithub/image.py)
 - Scraper is stuck after some time of scraping (may be memory issues in my machine)
+- When a pin is deleted, the tags of pin are not deleted